kungfoo/falcon-bms-control/docs/index.md

 ## Known Limitations

-- Currently the server app does not support binds to DX buttons in the keyfile, such as hardware MFD frames.
+- Currently the server app does not support binds to DX buttons in the keyfile, such as hardware MFD frames, so you will have to _at least_ have binds to keyboard key presses.
+Additional DX key binds are okay to have.
 - Works best with `BMS Full.key`, since that one has all the key binds for all the functions.

 ## iOS app